swheaton/beautiful-jekyll/_posts/2020-08-10-directory-search.md

 Let's get to stabbing!
 What's the best way to solve this problem given the requirements and constraints?

 ### The Losers
 Ideally the query would be constant-time, but this is difficult given that time is a continuous variable.
-As discussed above, discretizing time into smaller chunks to make it **hash-able** has multiple disadvantages that make that solution unappealing.
+As discussed [above](#storage), discretizing time into smaller chunks to make it **hash-able** is appealing given its ability for constant-time lookup, but has multiple disadvantages that make that solution less than ideal.

 Given the relatively low number of databases in the typical case, a simple **linear search** algorithm could be considered, but it’s important to lower the query latency as much as possible and so this is also undesirable.